 |Sinus problems||Skin issues||Abdominal pain|

-Leaky Gut Syndrome occurs when larger food particles and bacteria break through the GI barriers and get directly into the blood without being properly processed.
+Leaky Gut Syndrome occurs when you digest larger food particles and bacteria break through the GI barriers and get directly into the blood without being properly processed.
 This improper “breakthrough” or digestion leads to an attack by the immune system.
 Often the process starts with one or just a few foods that are the problem and “snowballs” such that more and more allergies to foods that a person once ate without an issue start to occur.

 Merge Medical Center uses an integrated medicine model for patients from the Charleston area and beyond to diagnose and holistically treat allergies.
 We combine the following to provide alternatives to conventional approaches: